TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

     * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
 2. **Printing Lesson/Worksheet Part 1**
 	*	File is the center section of the screen.
 Sometimes this is called a script.
-		1. How do you save/run a file?
+		* How do you save/run a file?
 Ask students what happened when they ran the file from the do now.
-		2. Need to use `print` statement.
-Prints whatever is in between the parenthesis to the console
+		* Need to use `print` statement.
+This prints whatever is in between the parenthesis to the console
-			1. This is called output
+			* This is called output
-		3. When text appears on console its called output
+		* When text appears on console its called output
-		4. What happened when you used multi-lines?
+		* What happened when you used multi-lines?
-			1. Talk to students about how to read a program.
+			* Talk to students about how to read a program.
-	2. Ask students how they would print the following:
+	* Ask students how they would print the following:
 	```
 Hello World
 Hello World